stefanreuther/c2ng/README.txt

     More fluent GUI.
 No more "Application not responding".

   Scripting engine ............................................. done
-    Controls most of the GUI.
+    Controls most of the GUI and data displays.

   Meaningful test coverage ..................................... done
     PCC2 has a meager test coverage of around 10%. c2ng currently